There is another significant eruption going on in Iceland …

 Now with Fox News and the proliferation of internet sources, you can easily find a source that matches your worldview without challenge.
 Fox in particular helped blur the line between news and commentary, and the advent of advocacy journalism on the left means neutral news reporting – always at risk – is now firmly a thing of the past.
 So today the vast majority of people who are engaged in online discussions are far too secure in their own information bubbles.
 Rather than think through and consider their possible preconceptions and try to understand the other side, they lash out and assume the worst about anything and anyone that contradicts their worldview in the slightest way.
 Rather than present reasoned arguments, ad hominum attacks and dismissal based on personality or source rule the day.
 Humility in the face of a complex situation with decades, even centuries of convoluted history is totally absent.
 As is self awareness, and considering critically actions by all actors in context.

-The biggest threat and problem is this: information dynamics, geopolitical stresses, resource limitations, and other issues have overwhelmed our systems of governance.
+The ultimate threat and problem is this: information dynamics, geopolitical stresses, resource limitations, and other issues have overwhelmed our systems of communications and governance.
 It is clear our leaders are no longer capable of guiding our society – and society is so fragmented and delusional it is rapidly becoming dysfunctional.
-Democracy simply isn’t possible without some kind of shared values and basis for decision making.
+Democracy simply isn’t possible without some kind of shared values, means of calm discourse, and orderly basis for decision making.
 These have eroded to the point of collapse.
 I fear hard times are coming, and our leaders and the societies that select/support them are incapable of dealing with the difficult circumstances to come.

 I’m not seeing much in the US media about this.
 I guess Joe Biden’s latest SOB gaff, or the latest horse race political analysis, or the insane situation in Ukraine buried the story.
 It’s hard to know what to say about Haiti and the situation there other than to sigh in despair.